 Last week I started a bit of a discussion on personal branding and I’ve been surprised by the amount of positive responses I’ve had to this mini-series.
-Even well-established bloggers – people that I think already have a much stronger brand than I do – have been getting in touch to say how much it has helped and that they are looking forward to the next instalment.
+Even well-established bloggers – people that I think already have a much stronger brand than I do – have been getting in touch to say how much it has helped and that they are looking forward to the next installment.
 We’ve previously chatted about the ‘Secret Power of Brands’ course in my initial blog post on the subject and have discussed the first step in personal branding – answering the questions that discover “What are you passionate about?”.
 So I can’t keep my pals waiting any longer and here is the second set of questions for us all to attempt to answer today.
-Sorry for the blurry image, it has been taken from a slideshow from the UEA course I’ve just finished studying.

 Today I’m going to try answering the questions below in order to address the “What are you good at?” section.
 Have a go at answering these questions for yourself and you’ll be another step closer to creating your own personal brand.
 Of course, I’m already cringing a little about sharing my achievements etc and I really don’t want my answers to sound like I’m writing responses to a job application form, but I guess these questions are designed for that very reason; to develop an understanding of our own abilities and to be able to ‘sell’ ourselves – and in some cases to create a CV – as a personal brand.
 So here goes…

 What is your biggest strength?
 I’m going to say communication here.
 I’m not talking about simply talking, because I’m not always fantastic at small-talk and chit-chat, but I enjoy a proper conversation, a debate, an intelligent exchange.
 I’m good at written communication and some of my best conversations are published on this very blog.
 Plus I have studied Makaton for a long time, so can communicate physically too, even with those who have trouble communicating in the traditional sense.
 I am a great pen pal.